 Use minimal pairs (words that sound similar and are often mispronounced by EFL learners) to make a list on the board.
 Examples: 1. very 2. berry 3. kitchen 4. chicken 5. three 6. tree 7. sixty 8. sixteen 9. sit 10. six.
 Students must write a number five or six digits long and then say their number using only the corresponding words.
 For example, if the student’s number is 23354, they’d have to say “berry, kitchen, kitchen, three, chicken.”
 Students take turns listening and trying to guess the other student’s number.

-Check out other ESL pronunciation games.
+Check out other ESL pronunciation games to make your class stand out.

 15. Never-Ending Story

-Students form a circle (this can be as a whole class or in small groups).
+Students form a circle (either as a whole class or in small groups).
 Write a sentence that could start a story, ideally incorporating vocabulary or grammar from the day’s lesson.
 Give the sentence to the first student, who continues the story by writing the second sentence before she passes it to the next student, who continues.
 At the end of the circle, have a student read the completed story.
 It is sure to get a laugh!

 16. Your Day in Emojis